Water Saving Strategies to Reduce Drainage from Flood Irrigation

 - Shut off times will vary through the season.
-The first irrigation may require shutoff when the water reaches 90 percent of the distance down the check.
-By the third irrigation this shutoff time may be reduced to only 70 percent of the distance down the check.
+The first irrigation may require shutoff when the water reaches 90 percent of the distance down the check

-- Schedule irrigations to match crop needs and soil water-holding characteristics.
-To reduce drainage volume, how long you irrigate is just as important as how often.
+- To reduce drainage volume, how long you irrigate is just as important as how often

-- On sandy loam soils 1.25 inches of applied water fills 1 foot of soil; on sandy soil 1 inch of water fills 1 foot of soil.
-The plants can only utilize 50 percent to 60 percent of the water applied to the soil.
+- On sandy loam soils 1.25 inches of applied water fills 1 foot of soil; on sandy soil 1 inch of water fills 1 foot of soil

-- How often to irrigate is based on how fast the plant uses the water in the soil.
-Use crop water use or evapotranspiration (ET) information will help determine how much water is taken from the soil between irrigations.
+- Use crop water use or evapotranspiration (ET) information will help determine how much water is taken from the soil between irrigations

-- Crop ET varies seasonally.
-Use the current year ET values to schedule irrigations.
-The local CIMIS site is Denair #168.
+- Because crop ET varies seasonally, use the current year ET values to schedule irrigations

-- Each Grower's field is different.
-To obtain optimum yield irrigation practices need to be tailored to specific situations.
-Your local Farm Advisor can be of assistance in developing these practices.
+- Your local Farm Advisor can be of assistance in developing these practices